Eco Living Guide

 bamboosustainable productseco swapsproduct reviewszero waste

-Bamboo is one of the fastest-growing plants on earth, with some species adding nearly a meter per day.
+Bamboo is one of the fastest-growing plants on earth.
+According to the World Wildlife Fund, some species add nearly a meter per day.
 It requires no pesticides, minimal water compared to cotton, and sequesters carbon at a higher rate than most hardwoods.
 When processed responsibly, it biodegrades cleanly.
-That's the sustainability case in a nutshell.

 The catch?
 Not all bamboo products are created equal.
 Some undergo heavy chemical processing (looking at you, "bamboo viscose"), and shipping from Southeast Asia adds a carbon footnote.
 Still, for most everyday items, the lifecycle impact beats plastic and conventional wood by a wide margin.